 The second person I met at Chatagua was Kelly.
 She kept making fun of my name.
 “Angie Gross, Angie Gross.
 That’s gross.
 Eww!
 Everyone, Angie’s gross.”
 That’s when I met Laura, our counselor.
 She told everyone to stop making fun of my name, that it wasn’t very nice and how would you like it if someone made fun of your name.

 The activities at Chatagua were boring.
 Same old sports we played in gym.
 Sports are pointless, I tell you.
 Running around in some dirt field.
 I wanted to draw.
-But the art program at Chatagua was about as creative as a math class back home.
+But the art program at Chatagua was about as creative as an English class back home.
 So basically, I just followed instructions and met expectations.
 I was no one special.
 I guess you could say I was pointless.

 Over the summer is when I got real mad at Tom.
 He was becoming too old for me, so he thought.
-Acting like I wasn’t good enough.
+Acting like I wasn’t good enough-like.
 Cause he didn’t come to visiting day.
 I mean, looking back at it now, I wouldn’t have gone either.
 But at the time, he should of come.

 It was real pointless of my parents to come.
 I didn’t want to see them and they didn’t want to see me.
 In the huge crowd of running parents, my parents sat down and waited for me.
 I went over and the first thing my father said was, “Are there showers at this camp?”
 Well the truth was, I hadn’t showered in a long time.
-The shower house line was real long.
-And I didn’t like changing in front of the entire female population of Chatagua.
+The shower house line was real long-like.
+And I didn’t like getting naked in front of the entire female population of Chatagua.
 However, I figured that if I brought my shampoo to the lake, it wouldn’t matter.
 But than old Laura saw me and sent me back to the bunk as a punishment.
 I didn’t know why I was punished though.
 It wasn’t like I did a crime.
-I just wanted to smell better.
+I wanted to smell better.

 When my parents left, I went back to the cabin and wrote Tom an angry letter.
 I told him that I never wanted to see him again.
 Only now that’s not true, I do see him cause he lives close to me now, but it’s only cause he feels he has to visit me.
 Ol’ Tom never really wants to do anything now.
 Tom changed.
 He used to like to do stuff.
 Now he has to do stuff.
 Stuff like come see me at my place.
 My place is only temporary though see.
 I had a bit of a meltdown at Chatagua.
 It was too pointless.